xd009642/xd009642.github.io/_posts/2018-06-11-Tarpaulin-past-present-future.markdown

-# Tarpaulin: Past, Present and Future

 Tarpaulin (or cargo-tarpaulin) is a code coverage tool for Rust.
 Last year was pretty busy with the launch of the project and the rush of issues as people started to use it so this is just a chance to look at what's new with version 0.6.0 and what's planned for the rest of this year.

-# 2017 A year in review
+## 2017 A year in review

-So in 2017 I started tarpaulin, largely because I realised it's probably the best project name I've came up with but mainly because I found the process of using kcov with Rust frustrating.
+So in 2017 I started tarpaulin, largely because I realised it's probably the best project name I've came up with, but mainly because I found the process of using kcov with Rust frustrating.
 Language agnostic coverage tools tend to only work properly with C, struggle with abstractions, and setup is fiddly.
 Whereas building a coverage tool targeted at a specific language means you can